johannschopplich/unlazy/docs/guide/blurhash.md

 ## Server-Side BlurHash Decoding

-If you are using a server-side framework, you can generate SSR-ready BlurHash placeholders.
+If you are using a server-side framework, you can use the [`createPngDataUriFromBlurHash`](/api/create-png-data-uri-from-blur-hash) function to create a PNG data URI from a BlurHash string.
+The resulting data URI can then be used as the `src` attribute of an image.

 ```ts
 import { createPngDataUriFromBlurHash } from 'unlazy'